goshtesh/matrix/README.md

-# matrix
+# matrix for linkedin
-If this project help you save time, you can buy me a cup of coffee :)
+If this project helped you save time, you can buy me a cup of coffee :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/paypalme/goshtesh)